Party's over for Australian Olympians at Rio

 Australia slumped to its lowest medal haul in 20 years at the London Games, sparking a fierce backlash from Australian media pundits who accused the team of wasting taxpayer money and being more focused on leisure than success.

-Members of Australia's swim team, who underperformed at London, were criticised for drunkenness in an independent review and the men's 100 metres freestyle relay team were embroiled in scandal for taking Stilnox, a sedative banned by the Australian Olympic Committee, as part of a team bonding exercise.
+Members of Australia's swim team, who underperformed at London, were criticized for drunkenness in an independent review and the men's 100 meters freestyle relay team were embroiled in scandal for taking Stilnox, a sedative banned by the Australian Olympic Committee, as part of a team bonding exercise.

 The team were also embarrassed by rower Josh Booth who was detained by police for damaging shop windows after being out drinking following the final of the men's eight.